-If the device is connected to the Intel® controller and receiving power, then we should expect to see the drive in BIOS.
-If the drive does not show in the SATA Configuration screen in BIOS, make sure the SATA cable is seated firmly on both the SSD/HDD and the SATA port on the motherboard.
+If the device is getting power, then we should expect to see the drive in BIOS.
+If the drive does not show in the SATA Configuration screen in BIOS, make sure the SATA cable is firmly seated on both the drive side and the motherboard.
 As noted above, if you are using a device on a connector that shares its bandwidth, you will need to check and/or change the BIOS setting related to your device.